***Updated December 7, 2022***

 Here’s the bright side: President Biden’s plan is for the US Department of Education (DOE) to forgive up to $10,000 in federal student loan(s) for borrowers earning less than $125,000/year and up to $20,000 if the borrower received a Pell Grant.
 But, like earning your college degree, you’ll need to work for this debt reduction.
 To receive the reduction, borrowers will need to submit an application proving that they qualify, wait to have their application approved, and applied to the loan.
 Here’s the current guidance from the DOE.

-According to President Biden’s plan, the application should be released by 12/31/2022.
 The application will be made available by the US Department of Education (DOE) and distributed by each of the federal student loan servicers (e.g., Aidvantage, MOHELA, Nelnet, Great Lakes, Fedloan, Edfinancial, OSLA).
 Borrowers may signup here to receive an email from the DOE when the application is available (check ‘Federal Student Loan Borrower updates).

 Once the application is available, you submit your application, and your application is approved, you’ll know your debt has been reduced when your loan servicer shows the reduction is applied.
 If your loan is fully paid off, you should also request a letter from the loan servicer confirming that the loan has been fully repaid.
 If you are participating in an employer-sponsored Student Loan Repayment plan, you’ll then log in to Peanut Butter and mark your loan as paid off.
 If you have another student loan that qualifies for the program, you can switch contributions there, or you can confirm that all of your student loans are now paid off, and you’ll graduate from the program.

-- What types of loans will qualify?
+- What types of loans will qualify for relief?
 We believe that Direct Subsidized, Unsubsidized, Consolidation, Grad Plus, and Parent Plus loans will all qualify for Debt Reduction.
 It’s unlikely that Perkins loans will qualify.
 And we believe that Stafford loans will not qualify.
 Private student loans definitely will not qualify.
 Of course, student loans that don’t currently exist are also unlikely to qualify; while grads and college students may benefit from this debt reduction, children, high school students, and families that plan to use student debt to pay for higher education in the future will not see a benefit.

 - Which loans will be reduced first?
 We hope each borrower will have the option to determine which loan(s) would be reduced first; however, this probably won’t be the case.
 For example, one borrower might like to have $10,000 reduced from the balance of her Direct Unsubsidized loan because it has a higher interest rate than her Direct Subsidized loan, whereas another borrower might prefer to have $10,000 reduced from his Direct Grad Plus loan because it has a higher balance than his Direct Consolidation loan.
 As Peanut Butter users know, excess payments to student loans get applied based on the terms of the loan agreement and the loan servicer’s policies.
 Some loan services accept directions from borrowers, so all Peanut Butter users are encouraged to review their Target Payments Action Item.